QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 Cooking is the process of turning the project into content that can be deployed on other machines.
 We also only want cook content that is only important for the map to keep file size small.
 We need to configure this first:

 1. Go to `Edit > Project Settings` and on the side tab select `Project > Packaging`
+2. Under `Packaging` Disable `Share material Shader Code`

+    > We Disable it to stop us from sharing shadercode.
+If we cook a map with shared shadercode, it is very likely it will break other people's map and even cause their games to crash.
+    {: .prompt-danger }

+    > If you have Cooked Content installed in your project this option allows you to see materials in the Editor if enabled.
+However If you have it disabled when you close the Editor, the materials will be black next time you open it.
+You can fix it by enabling it again and restarting the Editor.
+    {: .prompt-warning }

 2. Under `Packaging > List of maps to include in a packaged build` you should see an element that shows the directory for the *RoN_ExampleMap* and *RoN_Template*.
     * If you do not see `List of maps to include in a packaged build` you may need to expand the `Advanced` category.
 3. Delete these 2 entries for now.